 - Our volunteers: For 3 years after you have stopped volunteering with us

 - Our supporters and Greater Manchester Community Energy Pledge signatories: Until you unsubscribe.
-We will check you still want to be on the mailing list every 2 years

 - Suppliers, sites, landlords: For 6 years after the contract and/or contract discussions ended